JuliaDataScience/JuliaDataScience/contents/stats.md

 Since variance and standard deviation uses the mean in their mathematical formulation, they are also **sensitive to outliers**.
 This is where a **dispersion measure that uses the median instead of the mean** would be useful.
-This is exactly the case of the **median absolute deviation which is defined as the median of the absolute difference between measurements and their median value**.
+This is exactly the case of the **median absolute deviation (mad) which is defined as the median of the absolute difference between measurements and their median value**.
-Also known as its acronym MAD, it is an extreme robust dispersion measure since it uses twice the median to calculate first the central tendency followed by the difference between observations and their central distance:
+`mad` is an extreme robust dispersion measure since it uses twice the median to calculate first the central tendency followed by the difference between observations and their central distance:

 $$ \operatorname{MAD}(x) = \operatorname{median}(|x_i - \operatorname{median}(x)|), $$ {#eq:mad}